jj-studio/jjsmtp-listener/README.md

 ## Getting the credentials

 Raw-Text username rolls in on line 161, raw-text password rolls in on line 166.
 Do whatever you want, but please be careful!

+## ATTENTION

+Performing MITM attacks on networks is an illegal act.
+Use only for testing/academic purposes.